Sex: Animals

 Most sexually reproducing animals spend their lives as diploid, with the haploid stage reduced to single-cell gametes.
-The gametes of animals have male and female forms—spermatozoa and egg cells.
-These gametes combine to form embryos which develop into new organisms.
+The gametes of animals have male and female forms—spermatozoa and egg cells, respectively.
+These gametes combine to form embryos, which develop into new organisms.

 The male gamete, a spermatozoon (produced in vertebrates within the testes), is a small cell containing a single long flagellum which propels it.
 Spermatozoa are extremely reduced cells, lacking many cellular components that would be necessary for embryonic development.
 They are specialized for motility, seeking out an egg cell and fusing with it in a process called fertilization.

 Female gametes are egg cells.
 In vertebrates, they are produced within the ovaries.
 They are large, immobile cells that contain the nutrients and cellular components necessary for a developing embryo.
 Egg cells are often associated with other cells which support the development of the embryo, forming an egg.
 In mammals, the fertilized embryo instead develops within the female, receiving nutrition directly from its mother.

 Animals are usually mobile and seek out a partner of the opposite sex for mating.
-Animals which live in the water can mate using external fertilization, where the eggs and sperm are released into and combine within the surrounding water.
+Animals that live in the water can mate using external fertilization, where the eggs and sperm are released into and combine within the surrounding water.
 Most animals that live outside of water, however, use internal fertilization, transferring sperm directly into the female to prevent the gametes from drying up.

 In most birds, both excretion and reproduction are done through a single posterior opening, called the cloaca—male and female birds touch cloaca to transfer sperm, a process called "cloacal kissing".
 In many other terrestrial animals, males use specialized sex organs to assist the transport of sperm—these male sex organs are called intromittent organs.
-In humans and other mammals, this male organ is the penis, which enters the female reproductive tract (called the vagina) to achieve insemination—a process called sexual intercourse.
+In humans and other mammals, this male organ is known as the penis, which enters the female reproductive tract (called the vagina) to achieve insemination—a process called sexual intercourse.
 The penis contains a tube through which semen (a fluid containing sperm) travels.
 In female mammals, the vagina connects with the uterus, an organ which directly supports the development of a fertilized embryo within (a process called gestation).

 Because of their motility, animal sexual behavior can involve coercive sex.
 Traumatic insemination, for example, is used by some insect species to inseminate females through a wound in the abdominal cavity—a process detrimental to the female's health.